Dharmananda Damodar Kosambi: Biography

 He started working as a reader at the University of Calcutta and brought his wife and daughter Manik to Calcutta.
 His son Damodar was born in 1907.
 Later, Dharmananda gave up his university job to work as a research fellow in Baroda.
 Later, he started lecturing all over Western India, and finally moved to Fergusson College in Pune.
-In Bombay, he met Dr. James Woods from Harvard University, who was seeking a scholar adept in Sanskrit, Ardhamagadhi, and Pāli.
+In Bombay he met Dr. James Woods from Harvard University, who was seeking a scholar adept in Sanskrit, Ardhamāgadhı̄, and Pāli.
 Woods invited Kosambi to Harvard, to complete the task of compiling a critical edition of Visuddhimagga, a book on Buddhist philosophy.
-At Harvard, Kosambi learned Russian and took keen interest in Marxism.
-He traveled to the USSR in 1929 and taught Pāli at Leningrad University.
+Kosambi traveled via England to Harvard in 1910, and was due to stay for two years.
+At Harvard, Kosambi learned Russian and took a keen interest in Marxism.
+He traveled to the Soviet Union in 1929 and taught Pāli at Leningrad University.

 When the Indian independence movement was at its peak, Kosambi returned to India and taught at Gujarat Vidyapith without remuneration.
 He also started recruiting volunteers for Salt Satyagraha.
 He was imprisoned for six years for participating in the Salt Satyagraha, which certainly took a toll on his health.

 Besides Buddhist works, Kosambi also studied and translated many Jain works.
 Later, Kosambi founded Bahujanavihara, a shelter house for Buddhist monks in Bombay, which exists to this day.